Double-twisted surface spectrum from hybridized Majorana Kramers pairs and wallpaper fermions: Discussion

-In contrast, the superconducting wallpaper fermion behaves qualitatively differently.
-In Sec.~\ref{sec:hybridization}, we focused on the $\bar{\Gamma}\M\bar{\Gamma}$ line, which is invariant under the mirror operation $\{m_{1\bar{1}0}|1/2\ 1/2\ 0\}$.
+where $H^{\pm}_\alpha$ denotes the Hamiltonian projected onto the $\pm i$ eigenspace of the mirror operation $\{m_{1\bar{1}0}|1/2\ 1/2\ 0\}$, with $\alpha=\mathrm{wp,\ scwp}$ referring to the normal and BdG Hamiltonian, respectively.
 Consequently, the normal state spectrum [Fig.~\ref{fig:result}\hyperref[fig:result]{(a)}] and the superconducting spectrum [Fig.~\ref{fig:result}\hyperref[fig:result]{(b)}] can be resolved into the $+i$ and $-i$ sectors as shown in Figs.~\ref{fig:wp_mirror}\hyperref[fig:wp_mirror]{(a)} and \ref{fig:wp_mirror}\hyperref[fig:wp_mirror]{(b)} and Figs.~\ref{fig:wp_mirror}\hyperref[fig:wp_mirror]{(c)} and \ref{fig:wp_mirror}\hyperref[fig:wp_mirror]{(d)}, respectively.
 From Figs.~\ref{fig:wp_mirror}\hyperref[fig:wp_mirror]{(c)} and \ref{fig:wp_mirror}\hyperref[fig:wp_mirror]{(d)}, each mirror eigensector contains both right- and left-going branches along $\bar{\Gamma}\M\bar{\Gamma}$ lines.
 Therefore, the propagation direction is not locked to the mirror eigenvalue, which implies that the net Chern number within each sector cancels, resulting in $n_\mathcal{M}=n_{+i}=n_{-i}=0$.
 Equivalently, the surface spectrum is mirror-helicity-free in the sense that the mirror eigenvalue does not uniquely determine the direction of motion.

+This mirror-helicity-free character can be traced back to the mirror-resolved band structure in the normal state.
+As shown in Figs.~\ref{fig:wp_mirror}\hyperref[fig:wp_mirror]{(a)} and \ref{fig:wp_mirror}\hyperref[fig:wp_mirror]{(b)}, each mirror eigensector already contains counter-propagating branches in the normal state, so that the mirror Chern number vanishes.
+In the weak-coupling limit, the superconducting state inherits this property~\cite{hsieh2012Majorana}, and the BdG mirror Chern number therefore remains zero.
+Thus, the absence of mirror helicity in the present system is not a direct consequence of particle-hole symmetry alone, but originates from the vanishing mirror Chern number of the normal-state wallpaper-fermion bands.

+Although the absence of mirror helicity itself is not a directly observable quantity, it may be reflected indirectly in response phenomena of a magnetically gapped surface.
+To make this point more concrete, let us consider a magnetic-proximity setup in which a ferromagnetic insulator is attached to the same $(001)$ surface analyzed above.
+If the exchange field induced by the ferromagnetic insulator opens a full gap in the surface spectrum, the resulting gapped surface may exhibit a thermal Hall response.
+For superconducting topological insulators such as $\mathrm{Cu}_x\mathrm{Bi}_2\mathrm{Se}_3$, an analogous ferromagnetic-insulator junction has been shown to yield a quantum thermal Hall response whose magnitude is quantized in terms of the mirror Chern number as \cite{shimizu2015quantum}